Hear Larry Nassar's victims in their own (powerful and brave) words

-Victims of Larry Nassar, the former USA Gymnastics and Michigan State doctor, gave their statements this week at his sentencing hearing in Lansing, Michigan.
-Recalling horrific memories, the more than 100 women or their advocates?shared the trauma their experiences with Nassar had caused, but also revealed themselves to be powerful survivors who refused to be victims any longer.
+Victims of Larry Nassar, the former USA Gymnastics and Michigan State doctor, have been giving their statements at his sentencing hearing in Lansing, Michigan.
+Recalling horrific memories, the more than 100 women or their advocates?shared the trauma their experiences with Nassar had caused, but they also revealed themselves to be powerful survivors who refused to be victims any longer.

 It has been an overwhelming display of bravery and courage in the face of a terrible tragedy.
 Every person who spoke has a story and name worth knowing, and here are several of them, in their own words.